-Besides being a striking colour that makes the building unique, the colour yellow adds more to Dawar El Ezba culture center design and function.
+Besides being a striking colour that makes the building unique, the colour yellow adds more to Dawar El Ezba culture centre design and function.

 “In this narrow street, sunlight cannot reach building through the day.
 Therefore, I wanted to get most of the sunrays.
-The yellow colour helps increasing the glow and allows maximum sun reflectivity on the inside,” Saafan said.
+The yellow colour helps to increase the glow and allows maximum sun reflectivity on the inside,” Saafan said.